thenexthub/Codira/docs/HowToGuides/GettingStarted.md

   and looking at the first error may be more helpful than simply looking at the last error.
-- Check if others have encountered the same issue on the [Swift forums][build-script-issues-forums] or in [our issues][build-script-issues-github].
+- Check if others have encountered the same issue on the [Codira forums][build-script-issues-forums] or in [our issues][build-script-issues-github].
-- If you still could not find a solution to your issue, feel free to create a new Swift forums thread in the [Development/Compiler](https://forums.swift.org/c/development/compiler) category:
+- If you still could not find a solution to your issue, feel free to create a new Codira forums thread in the [Development/Compiler](https://forums.code.org/c/development/compiler) category:
   - Include the command, information about your environment, and the errors you are seeing.
   - You can [create a gist](https://gist.github.com) with the entire build